r3econ/bbq-ios/README.md

 [![License](https://img.shields.io/badge/license-GNU%20GPLv3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 ![Platform](https://img.shields.io/badge/platform-ios-lightgrey.svg)

-# Grilling spots in Berlin - iOS App
+# BBQ, Grilling spots in Berlin - iOS App

 Full source of an `iOS` app with information about public grilling spots in Berlin (state of `July 2014`).
 The app was available in the AppStore for two years (`2014`-`2016`).
 It's written in `Objective-C`.